Commission a Portrait Painting, by Vincent Keeling

 Do I offer a framing service?

-While I don’t offer a full framing service I do have one standard white frame suitable for small to medium portraits.
+While I don’t offer a full framing service I do have a nice standard white frame suitable for small to medium portraits.
 Usually adds €100 to €150 to the cost.
+I can send pics on of this if you're interested.

 Do you require a deposit?